 The album starts out with the tranquil instrumental “Towards Dawn”, with its loopy blips, mellow keyboard, and breathy chorals.
 OK, cool, I think.
 I like blippy music.
 Then the second track, “Aftermath”, kicks in — a nice mid-tempo indie rock song with shimmery guitars and pretty soprano vocals.
 I actually like this song, I think.
 I’m glad I took a chance on this.
 I settle in to enjoy some nice melodic background music while I work.
 As the second track nears its end it begins to get epic as the guitars and drums get louder and layered with some keyboard.
 I’m liking this part a lot.
 Another fine decision, Jared!

 “Aftermath” ends and the fading guitars give way to a pecking, ominous, and disconcerting keyboard riff leading into to the next song, “Rituals”, that makes me stop working and perk up.
 Something is definitely happening here.
-Then, unexpectedly, the keyboard slams into a grinding wall of slow & heavy drums and guitar, which builds and then breaks free into positively frenetic drums and monster guitar riffs.
+Then, unexpectedly, the keyboard slams into a grinding wall of slow & heavy drums and guitar, which builds and then breaks into a frenzy.

 The screamed vocals definitely caught me off guard.
 This was probably the most genre-defying trio of songs from the same artist that I’ve ever heard.
 If you’d played them for me in a mixtape, I would have thought they were 3 different bands.
-What a journey those three tracks were.
+What a journey.

 Welcome to mathcore, a genre I’d never heard of but that is characterized as such: